PippleCultist/HoloCureMultiplayerMod/README.md

 # Holocure Multiplayer Mod
-A Holocure mod that adds LAN multiplayer to the game.
+A Holocure mod that adds multiplayer to the game.
 Will probably be buggy and have random crashes since a lot has been modified in the game to get it working.
 ## Installation Steps
 - Download `HoloCureMultiplayerMod.dll` and `CallbackManagerMod.dll` from the latest version of the mod https://github.com/PippleCultist/HoloCureMultiplayerMod/releases
 - Download `AurieManager.exe` from the latest version of Aurie https://github.com/AurieFramework/Aurie/releases